jsonljn/flywire-challenge/README.md

 - In leaf (rows 1855-1883): out-degree = 1 (to hub), in-degree = 0
 - Bi leaf (rows 1884-1907): in-degree = 1, out-degree = 1, both to/from hub

 Within each role class, all members are mutually interchangeable: no edges exist between any two members of the same class, and their connections to the rest of the circuit are identical in count and direction.
-The specific neuron filling a given row differs between datasets, but since the role-class sizes (1, 655, 1199, 29, 24, 655) are fixed constants applied identically to all three datasets, any row-by-row alignment produces the same edge pattern in all three, which is the isomorphism.
+The specific neuron filling a given row differs between datasets, but since the role-class sizes (1, 655, 1199, 29, 24, 655) are fixed constants applied identically to all three datasets, row index defines the isomorphism map directly — no general subgraph-isomorphism search is needed.

 ## Connectivity

-The circuit is weakly connected: in the underlying undirected graph, every row-1-1854 node (out leaves and depth-2 parents), every in leaf, and every bi leaf is directly connected to the hub.
+The circuit is weakly connected by construction: in the underlying undirected graph, every row-1-1854 node (out leaves and depth-2 parents), every in leaf, and every bi leaf is directly connected to the hub.
 Every depth-2 child (rows 1908-2562) is connected to its parent (one of rows 1-655), which is itself connected to the hub.
 So every node is within 2 steps of the hub, ignoring direction.
+The verification step does not re-check connectivity separately; it follows from this layout.

 ## How the counts were derived